Establishing a connection

 Configure Baud Rates:

 This setting controls the speed at which data is output from the NMEA 0183 port(s).
 You will need to ensure it matches the baud rate of the connected equipment (for example, a chartplotter or VHF radio).
+Typically, chartplotters require 38,400 baud and VHF radios require 4,800 baud.
 AIS data should not be configured at baud rates lower than 38,400 - this is because messages may be dropped when travelling through areas of high traffic where there is a lot of data to process.

 Output GNSS Sentences:

 Tick the boxes as required to output the GPS sentences over the NMEA 0183 port(s).
+This will usually be defined by the external equipment you're connecting to, but if unknown RMC is typically required to provide position and SOG/COG.
 If you require GPS data (PGNs) to be output over the NMEA 2000 port you will need to tick the RMC box.

 This setting controls the combinations of satellite constellations which are used to get a position fix.
 It is not supported by the B100, B300, or B330 as they use GPS only.